jessicacousins/usa_website/README.md

 ## Description

-Fact-based React + Vite website outlining the story of the United States from the colonial era to 2025.
-Content highlights America’s founding ideals, major achievements, regional history, and cultural development; with every fact linked directly to official U.S. government sources.
-Includes features such as animated full-width hero sections, interactive maps, multi-layer parallax achievement carousels, and dedicated pages for the Founding, New England, national timelines, and federal resources.
-Built for clarity, accuracy, and accessibility across all screen sizes.
+A fact-driven React + Vite website presenting the United States from the colonial era to 2025.
+It highlights founding ideals, major achievements, regional history, and cultural development, with every fact linked to official government sources.
+Features include animated hero sections, interactive maps, parallax achievements, and dedicated pages for the Founding, New England, timelines, and federal resources—designed for clarity and accessibility on all devices.

 ## Live at: